 If “home is where the heart is”, then Altmann’s current residence is within his latest musical project, Nothing But Nice Things, a follow up to his 2010 solo debut, Que Paso.
 Here you will find a more sophisticated writer, who has drawn from his recent experience co-writing with some of Nashville’s hottest to select 10 of his strongest compositions.
 The album explores themes like spirituality, love, and people in society, with soulful, piano-driven melodies, sparse guitars, and rich backing vocals grooving to solid drum and bass lines.

-When not playing shows with his 10-piece revue-style band in Melbourne, Chris handles lead guitar duties for alt-country group Wagons, and is in demand as a session player, appearing on dozens of roots recordings in Australia and Canada.
+When not playing shows with his 10-piece revue-style band in Melbourne, Chris handles lead guitar duties for Australian alt-country group Wagons, and rising Canadian country star Tim Hicks.
+He’s also an in-demand session player, appearing on dozens of roots recordings in Australia and Canada.

-Altmann will finish 2012 with an extensive Australian tour in support of Nothing But Nice Things.
-He then will return to Nashville to embark on a 3-month songwriting residency funded by the Australia Council for the Arts, who selected Altmann as the first recipient of this new initiative.
-With a live album, studio album and European tour planned for 2013, Altmann is in the midst of the biggest creative output of his career.
+Altmann finished 2012 with an extensive Australian tour in support of Nothing But Nice Things.
+In 2013 he returned to Nashville to embark on a 3-month songwriting residency funded by the Australia Council for the Arts, who selected Altmann as the first recipient of this new initiative.
+He is now focusing on songwriting, with plans to release a new album in 2014.

 What the Press has to say about Chris Altmann and Que Paso: